vovanmix/jquery.fast-search/README.md

 * `templateText` - links with descriptions
 * `templateWithImageSimple` - images with links
 * `templateWithImage` - images with links and with description First template is default.
-You can specify the template with `rowTemplate` parameter.
+You can specify the template with `rowTemplate` parameter, like fastSearch.templateSimple.
 Response could be any JSON object or array.
 Plugin will work with the following format:
 ```
 [